pema99/shaderception-standalone/README.md

 # shaderception-standalone

-Run shaderception compiler outside of unity
+Run shaderception compiler outside of unity.

+Setup:
-Requires dotnet core, `dotnet core run`
+- Install dotnet core

-Pass a file as first argument to program to receive binary
+- Clone repo
+- `git submodule update --init --recursive`
+- `dotnet run <file to compile>`

+Will return 2 files, a `.bin` and `.asm`. `.bin` is the compiled binary, `.asm` is the binary in mnemonic (readable) format.